The 8 Best Telematics Companies in 2025

 It also does not support automatic route optimization, another tool that could help cut down your fleet’s fuel expenses, as it provides the most efficient routes.
 For great route optimization tools, we recommend Azuga or Samsara.

 Lastly, Quartix has a slower data refresh rate of one to two minutes (depending on your package).
-If you need these features, then we recommend Teletrac, since it has real-time tracking.
+If you need faster updates, then we recommend Teletrac, since it has real-time tracking.

 Best for small fleets focused on cost control and fuel data